 - Feature store is a centralized storage unit for collecting, organizing, managing, and serving all feature values that were obtained from raw data.

 - Data registry is a centralized storage unit for hosting different versions of datasets alongside meta information.

 Neu.ro turned out to be the leader of the pack.
 The platform supports integrations with different data registry backends.
 However, it doesn’t support custom feature store development.
-If this option is critical for you, AWS SageMaker has more advanced feature store capabilities.
+If this option is critical for you, AWS SageMaker or Google AI have more advanced feature store capabilities.
 The platform provides tools for building purpose-built repositories for storing and retrieving ML features.
-Other vendors on the list do not support feature store creation, but the Google AI platform has announced plans to deploy this functionality later in 2021.
 Data registry is another rarely supported feature, only provided as a managed service by Neu.ro.

 In terms of data ingestion, Azure Machine Learning has the most diverse capabilities.
 With Azure, you have virtually no limits on data sources.
 However, you are prompted to use Azure Data Factory to set up data integration and transformations, plus configure Azure DevOps or GitHub for integration within web services and other services.

 Valohai also received a high ranking as the platform lets you configure secure integrations with private cloud-based data repositories (AWS S3, Google Cloud Storage, Azure Blob Storage among others).
 A more expensive plan also includes support for on-premises data sources.
 Determined AI and Kubeflow offer no native capabilities for data management and require custom extensions.
 Respectively, they rank in the tail.